joandg/joandg.github.io/_pages/mentoring.md

 nav_order: 4
 ---
 <div style="text-align: justify">
-<p>I supervise students in functional analysis, variational methods, convex optimization and deep unfolding networks with applications in image processing and satellite imaging.</p>
+<p>I supervise students in functional analysis, variational methods, convex optimization and deep unfolding networks with applications in image processing, computer vision and satellite imaging.</p>

-If you are a BSc/MSc/PhD student looking for a research internship, contact me by email.
+<p>If you are a BSc/MSc/PhD student looking for a research internship, contact me by <a href="mailto:joan.duran@uib.es">mail</a>.</p>

-If you are looking for a research internship in mathematics applied to image processing, contact me by email.</p>

-<p>If you are a BSc/MSc student at UIB interested in pursuing your degree/master thesis in any of my fields of research or in Real Analysis, Functional Analysis, Partial Differential Equations or Calculus of Variations, contact me.</p>
+<p>If you are a student from UIB interested in pursuing your degree/master thesis in any of my fields of research or in Real Analysis, Functional Analysis, Partial Differential Equations or Calculus of Variations, contact me by <a href="mailto:joan.duran@uib.es">mail</a>.</p>

-You are looking for a topic and you are interested?
-Then, please contact me!

-In case you are a student from Siegen please visit my teaching page for details on my courses including possible topics for a bachelor or master thesis, or project group!

 </div>

 <div class="projects">